src-d/blog/content/post/hercules.v4.md

 The main features of the recent release:

-1. Hercules ia now aware of forks and merges and thus visits all the commits in the history, not just the main linear sequence as before.
+1. Hercules is now aware of forks and merges and thus visits all the commits in the history, not just the main linear sequence as before.
 2. External plugins.
 3. Merging results from multiple repositories together.
 4. More "batteries" included: ownership, files, people, structure embeddings, comment sentiment.